ethereum/ethereum-org-website/src/content/governance/index.md

 ### Working Groups {#working-groups}

-It is unrealistic to expect that the initial EIP will be included on the Ethereum Mainnet without change for more significant initiatives.
-In practice, these will require EIP Champions to work with a subset of Protocol Developers to specify, implement, test, iterate on and finalize their proposal.
-Historically, these working groups have involved several months (and sometimes years!) of work.
+An initial EIP is unlikely to be implemented on the Ethereum Mainnet without edits or changes.
+Generally, EIP Champions will work with a subset of Protocol Developers to specify, implement, test, iterate, and finalize their proposal.
+Historically, these working groups have required several months (and sometimes years!) of work.
 Similarly, EIP Champions for such changes should involve relevant Application/Tooling Developers early in their efforts to gather end-user feedback and mitigate any deployment risks.

 ### Community Consensus {#community-consensus}